 ermine whether your baby was overventilated.
 They can also help you get financial compensation to cover the cost of your baby’s medical care for the remainder of their life.

-- Mendez v.
+Mendez v.
 N.Y.
 Presb.
 Hosp.
-(New York 2019) $3,500,000 Verdict: infant born prematurely (25 week) and required emergency respiratory assistance at birth.
-Doctors allegedly caused injury to the newborn’s brain from overventilation by attempting positive pressure ventilation for too long instead of mechanical ventilator.
-Defense argued that the infant’s injuries were due entirely to her prematurity.
-NYC jury awarded $3.5 million in damages.
+(New York) | $3,500,000 Verdict | Infant born prematurely at 25 weeks required emergency respiratory support at birth.
+Plaintiffs alleged that the NICU team caused brain damage by continuing positive pressure ventilation for too long instead of switching to a mechanical ventilator.
+The defense claimed the injuries were solely the result of extreme prematurity.
+A New York City jury awarded $3.5 million in damages. |

 FAQs: Over-Ventilation in Newborns

-What is over-ventilation in Newborns?
+What is Over-Ventilation in Newborns?

 Over-ventilation in a newborn baby occurs when a neonatal breathing device (i.e., a mechanical ventilator or bag ventilator) gives the baby too much air.
-This causes CO2 levels in the baby’s bloodstream to drop too low (a condition called hypocarbia) which can restrict cerebral blood flow and cause brain damage.
+This causes CO2 levels in the baby’s bloodstream to drop too low (a condition called hypocarbia), which can restrict cerebral blood flow and cause brain damage.

 Why Would a Newborn Be on a Ventilator?

-What Happens If a Baby is Not Breathing When they are Born?
+What Happens If a Baby is Not Breathing When they Are Born?

 If a baby is not breathing normally when they are first born, doctors must take immediate steps to resuscitate them.
 Neonatal emergency resuscitation usually involves manually clearing the baby’s airways, then administering positive air pressure, often with a bag ventilator.